jonschlinkert/mixin-object/README.md

 # mixin-object [![NPM version](https://badge.fury.io/js/mixin-object.svg)](http://badge.fury.io/js/mixin-object)

-> Add the properties from any number of objects into the first object.
-To create a new object pass an empty object as the first arg.
+> Extend the properties from any number of objects onto the first object.
+Pass an empty object as the first arg to create a new object.

 ## Install
 #### Install with [npm](npmjs.org):